Where there is nothing, there is nothing to organize.

 Buy another book.

-When there are two, distinctions finally become apparent.
+When there are a few, distinctions finally become apparent.

 Buy more books.

-When it become difficult to pull the desired book from the stack, only then is it finally time to start thinking about a shelf.
-How many and how to arrange the books becomes obvious now that they are here.
-If it were another set of books, perhaps they would be arranged another way.
+When it becomes difficult to pull the desired book from the stack, only then is it finally time to start thinking about a shelf.
+How many and how to arrange the books is obvious now that they are here.
+If it were another set of books then perhaps they would be arranged another way.